Terry Jarvis

-Terrence Wayne Jarvis (born 29 July 1944) is a New Zealand businessman and former cricketer who played 13 Test matches for New Zealand.
+Terrence Wayne Jarvis (born 29 July 1944) is a New Zealand businessman and former cricketer who played 13 Test matches for New Zealand between 1965 and 1973.
 With Glenn Turner, Jarvis holds the opening Test partnership record for New Zealand of 387, scored against the West Indies in Georgetown, Guyana, during the 1971–72 season.

 Early career

 Terry Jarvis was raised in the Auckland suburb of Remuera and attended Auckland Grammar School from 1958 to 1960, where he played in the 1st Eleven, a team that included two future New Zealand Test captains, Mark Burgess and Hedley Howarth, and another future Test player, Ross Morgan.
 He represented Auckland at both under-20 and under-23 levels in 1962–63.

 Jarvis made his first-class debut in the 1964–65 season.
 Opening the batting in his first match, he scored 88 in Auckland's innings victory over Northern Districts.
 In seven matches he scored 353 runs at an average of 32.09, and was selected for the tour of India, Pakistan and England in 1965.